-- (i) Subject to Section 26.3(b), an Appellant and their personal representative, must attend an Appeal Board hearing at the date, time and place/forum (including by video or telephone conferencing) fixed by the Controlling Body. - (ii) Any Football Official, Player, parent or guardian of a Player must appear before the Appeal Board if requested to do so by the Controlling Body or Appeal Board. - (iii) In respect of an Appeal Board hearing: - (A) the Chairperson of the Appeal Board may excuse an Appellant from appearing at an Appeal Board hearing if the Chairperson of the Appeal Board is satisfied that the Appellant is suffering from an injury or medical condition that will reasonably prevent that Appellant's attendance; - (B) any Appellant, including the Appellant's representative, who wishes to attend an Appeal Board hearing via video or telephone must first seek the prior approval of the Controlling Body (except where video or telephone conferencing is the forum fixed by the Controlling Body); - (C) the Controlling Body or Appeal Board may, at any time prior to the Appeal Board hearing, vary the date, time or place/forum of the Appeal Board hearing and upon doing so, must advise all interested parties of such variation; and - (D) if an Appellant, or that Appellant's representative, fails to appear at an Appeal Board hearing at the notified date, time and place/forum, the Appeal Board may proceed to hear and determine the matter and impose any sanction in the absence of that Appellant, or that Appellant's representative.
+- (i) Subject to Section 26.3(b), an Appellant, a representative of the Appellant and a Disciplinary Officer, must attend an Appeal Board hearing at the date, time and place/forum (including by video or telephone conferencing) fixed by the Controlling Body. - (ii) Any Football Official, Player, parent or guardian of a Player must appear before the Appeal Board if requested to do so by the Controlling Body or Appeal Board. - (iii) In respect of an Appeal Board hearing: - (A) the Chairperson of the Appeal Board may excuse an Appellant from appearing at an Appeal Board hearing if the Chairperson of the Appeal Board is satisfied that the Appellant is suffering from an injury or medical condition that will reasonably prevent that Appellant's attendance; - (B) any Appellant, including the Appellant's representative, or Disciplinary Officer, who wishes to attend an Appeal Board hearing via video or telephone must first seek the prior approval of the Controlling Body (except where video or telephone conferencing is the forum fixed by the Controlling Body); - (C) the Controlling Body or Appeal Board may, at any time prior to the Appeal Board hearing, vary the date, time or place/forum of the Appeal Board hearing and upon doing so, must advise all interested parties of such variation; and

+(D) if an Appellant, or that Appellant's representative, or a Disciplinary Officer fails to appear at an Appeal Board hearing at the notified date, time and place/forum, the Appeal Board may proceed to hear and determine the matter and impose any sanction in the absence of that person.